Sola85/circuitpython-esp32-ulp-assembler/README.rst

 The examples are tested to work on esp32s3 and partially tested on an esp32.

-The documentation in `docs`_ is outdated and the tests do not work.
+The documentation in `docs`_ is outdated and the tests, as well as the tools do not work.

 =====================
 micropython-esp32-ulp